All comparisons

 Pricing and Free Tier: Fast Takeaway

-If you already know you want a dictation tool for daily use on one Mac, Speakmac is the cheaper long-term choice by a wide margin.
+If you already know you want a dictation tool for daily use on Mac, Speakmac is the cheaper long-term choice by a wide margin.
 If you want cross-device access and account-level personalization, Willow is the more complete subscription product.

 Cost windowSpeakmacWillow Voice Individual